Zalaid/Mongo-Db-MCP-Server/README.md

 2. **Permission Errors**: Make sure your MongoDB user has appropriate permissions
 3. **Path Issues**: Ensure all file paths in the Claude Desktop configuration are correct
 4. **Dependencies**: Run `pip install -r requirements.txt` to install missing packages

-## Security Notes

-- Never commit your `.env` file to version control
-- Use strong authentication for production MongoDB instances
-- Limit database user permissions to only necessary operations
-- Consider using MongoDB Atlas for production deployments

-## License

-This project is open source and available under the MIT License.

 ## Contributing